furuhama/c_playground/src/cpp_build_process/README.md

 Why does C++ mangle function names on a symbol table?

 It is because the same name functions with different argument types are able to be defined in C++.

+And a mangling enables us to static dispatch with the same function names for any class instances.